jackiehjm/stx-docs/doc/source/deploy_install_guides/index.rst

    bootable_usb

 ..
-Steps you must take when a new release of the deployment and installation guides occurs:
+Making a new release
 ..
-1. Archive the "current" release:
+1. Archive the previous 'latest' release.
-         1. Rename the "current" folder to the release name to the release number eg. "r1_release".
-         2. Go into the renamed folder (i.e. the old "current" folder) and update all links in the *.rst files to use the new path (e.g. :doc:`Libvirt/QEMU </installation_guide/current/installation_libvirt_qemu>` becomes
-         :doc:`Libvirt/QEMU </installation_guide/<rX_release>/installation_libvirt_qemu>`
-         3. You might want to change your working directory to /<Year_Month> and use Git to grep for the "current" string (i.e. 'git grep "current" *').
-For each applicable occurrence, make the call whether or not to convert the string to the actual archived string "<Year_Month>".
-         Be sure to scrub all files for the "current" string in both the "installation_guide" and "developer_guide" folders downward.
+      Move the toctree link from the Latest release section into the Archived releases toctree.
-   2. Add the new "current" release:
+..
+2. Make the previous 'upcoming' release the new 'latest.'
-         1. Rename the existing "upcoming" folders to "current".
-This assumes that "upcoming" represented the under-development release that just officially released.
-         2. Get inside your new folder (i.e. the old "upcoming" folder) and update all links in the *.rst files to use the new path (e.g. :doc:`Libvirt/QEMU </installation_guide/latest/installation_libvirt_qemu>` becomes
-         :doc:`Libvirt/QEMU </installation_guide/current/installation_libvirt_qemu>`
-         3. Again, scrub all files as per step 1.3 above.
-         4. Because the "upcoming" release is now available, make sure to update these pages:
-            - index
-            - installation guide
-            - developer guide
-            - release notes
-   3. Create a new "upcoming" release, which are the installation and developer guides under development:
-         1. Copy your "current" folders and rename them "upcoming".
-         2. Make sure the new files have the correct version in the page title and intro sentence (e.g. '2019.10.rc1 Installation Guide').
-         3. Make sure all files in new "upcoming" link to the correct versions of supporting docs.
-You do this through the doc link, so that it resolves to the top of the page (e.g. :doc:`/installation_guide/latest/index`)
-         4. Make sure the new release index is labeled with the correct version name (e.g .. _index-2019-05:)
-         5. Add the archived version to the toctree on this page.
-You want all possible versions to build.
-         6. Since you are adding a new version ("upcoming") *before* it is available (e.g. to begin work on new docs), make sure page text still directs user to the "current" release and not to the under development version of the manuals.
+      Move the toctree link from the Upcoming release section into the Latest release.
+Update narrative text for the Latest release section to use the latest version.
+..
+3. Add new 'upcoming' release.
+      If the new upcoming release docs arent ready, remove toctree from Upcoming section and just leave narrative text.
+Update text for the upcoming release version.
+Once the new upcoming docs are ready, add them in the toctree here.

+..
+Adding new release docs
+      ..
+1. Make sure the most recent release versioned docs are complete for that release.
+      ..
+2. Make a copy of the most recent release folder e.g. 'r2_release.'
+Rename the folder for the new release e.g. 'r3_release'.
+      ..
+3. Search and replace all references to previous release number with the new release number.
+For example replace all 'R2.0' with 'R3.0.'
+Also search and replease any links that may have a specific release in the path.
+      ..
+4. Link new version on this page (the index page).